sunfounder/pico-2w-kit/docs/source/pyproject/py_irremote.rst

 **Conclusion**

-In this lesson, you've learned how to use an IR receiver with the Raspberry Pi Pico 2w to decode signals from an infrared remote control.
+In this lesson, you've learned how to use an IR receiver with the Raspberry Pi Pico 2 W to decode signals from an infrared remote control.
 This enables you to add wireless control to your projects using common household remotes.

 * `Callback Function - Wikipedia <https://en.wikipedia.org/wiki/Callback_(computer_programming)>`_